28 November 2019 12:00 - 13:00

 About the Presenter

 Dr Kathrina Farrugia-Kriel is Head of Research in the Faculty of Education, editor of Focus on Education, and has published in Dance Chronicle, the South African Dance Journal, and The Times of Malta.
-She has written Princess Nathalie Poutiatine and the Art of Ballet in Malta (forthcoming, 2019) and co-edited a signifcant anthology on contemporary ballet (Oxford University Press, forthcoming).
+She has written Princess Nathalie Poutiatine and the Art of Ballet in Malta (forthcoming, 2019) and co-edited a significant anthology on contemporary ballet (Oxford University Press, forthcoming).
 From 2005-2016, Kathrina led modules on 20th and 21st Century ballet and dance histories at the Faculty of Education.
 Find out more information on her role at the RAD.

 1 hour Time-Valued CPD